sblack4/resource-manager-python-manage-resources-with-msi/README.md

 <a id="run"></a>
 ## Run this sample

 1. This sample is intended to be executed from inside a VM with MSI enabled.
-To create a VM with MSI enabled, please refer this document (LINK TO DO).
+This document explains how to [create a VM with MSI enabled](https://github.com/Azure-Samples/compute-python-msi-vm).

 1. If you don't already have it, [install Python](https://www.python.org/downloads/) on that VM.